 However, once that is over, the tribesmen experience hallucinations and a state of hypersensitivity, they can see and hear much better than normally, and incredible energy and stamina.
 They can hunt for days without food or rest.

 The giant waxy monkey is a fascinating amphibian species to keep as a pet.
-However a it is not a beginner species.
+However, it is not a beginner species.

 It is considered very challenging to keep well.
 When I first asked my local pet shop (which boards species) to look after it while I was on holiday, they refused and, after much begging, only agreed on condition that I sign a release stating that I would not hold them responsible if the frog died while in their care (it didn't and I have left it with them on numerous occasion after that).

-One of the problems is the rarity of captive bred specimen, most Phyllomedusa bicolor on sale are wild caught, and are probably in bad condition even before you buy them.
-There have been several successful attempts at breeding especially in the US so this might improve soon.
+One of the problems is the rarity of captive bred specimen—most Phyllomedusa bicolor on sale are caught in the wild and are probably in bad condition even before you buy them.
+There have been several successful attempts at breeding especially in the US, so this might improve soon.

 I suspect that much of the failure to keep this frog successfully stems from a lack of knowledge about its terrarium requirements.
-When setting up its enclosure it is better to think of it as a chameleon, rather than a frog.
+When setting up its enclosure, it is better to think of it as a chameleon rather than as a frog.

 The other things to consider is that this is a nocturnal species, during the day it will perch on a branch and remain in the same position pretending to be a leaf until the lights are switched off.
 So although it is a beautiful and fascinating frog, you will actually not see it "do" much during the day.